SemkiShow/native-menu-bar/README.md

 Native Menu Bar is a C API for adding menus to your application using native UI on Windows and Mac, and using GTK2 or GTK3 backends on supported platforms e.g. Linux.

-Library setup is slightly different depending on the backend implementation and will probbaly require some `#ifdef`s in your code.
+Library setup is slightly different depending on the backend implementation and will probably require some `#ifdef`s in your code.
 See the examples for more info.

 User interaction is forwarded to your application as events which can be responded to using the same code on all platforms.